snootched/cb-lcars/README.md

 > - Bring Warp Core Online, Engines to Full Power
 >   - Install CB-LCARS from HACS
 >   - Create CB-LCARS input helper(s)
-> - Plot Course
->   - Create new dashboard and jumpstart with strategy
->   - Take Control and...
 > - Engage!
 >